Program & Metadata

 prog = quokka.Program("binary.quokka", "binary")

-# Option 2: from_binary (invokes IDA automatically)
+# Option 2: from_binary (invokes a disassembler automatically)

 prog = quokka.Program.from_binary(